InteropIO/finsemble-bloomberg/docs/README.md

    - **our advice:** clone this repo to the same directory as the seed-project e.g _myfolder/finsemble-seed_ & _myfolder/finsemble-bloomberg_

 3. If you clone in a different location, open [finsemble.config.json](../finsemble.config.json) and update `seedProjectDirectory` with the path to your local Finsemble Seed Project.
-If you intend to build an debug the \(.Net\) BloombergBridge, also set the value of the `$bloombergBridgeFolder` variable to point to the [BloombergBridge folder](../BloombergBridge) in this project \(see the [Finsemble config documentation](https://documentation.chartiq.com/finsemble/tutorial-Configuration.html#configuration-variables) for more details on setting variables\).
+If you intend to build an debug the \(.Net\) BloombergBridge, also set the value of the `$bloombergBridgeFolder` manifest macro to point to the [BloombergBridge folder](../BloombergBridge) in this project \(see the [Finsemble config documentation](https://documentation.finsemble.com/tutorial-Configuration.html#manifest-macros) for more details on setting manifest macros\).

 4. Run `yarn` then run `yarn watch` (or `npm install` then  `npm run watch`) in the _finsemble-bloomberg_ project's directory \*_this will continue to watch for file changes and will copy across updated files as needed, this can be stopped once all the files have been copied to the seed project approx. 30 seconds_